 OpenAlex

-OpenAlex provides their own author identifiers.
-It seems like OpenAlex is providing the identifier using the most comprhensive meta dataset.
-It uses concepts, institutions, citations, coauthor data, and ORCID data if available.
-According to the description here, OpenAlex used XGBoost to compare these features of authors of each work.
-It seems like they trained the model with the ORCID dataset.
-OpenAlex also provides the ORCID of the authors of each work if available.
-They mentioned that they will release a document with more detials in the future.
+OpenAlex provides its own author identifiers.
+It appears that OpenAlex generates identifiers using the most comprehensive metadata available, including concepts, institutions, citations, coauthor data, and ORCID data when available.
+According to the description here, OpenAlex uses XGBoost to compare these features across authors of each work.
+It seems they trained the model using the ORCID dataset.
+OpenAlex also provides the ORCID of authors for each work if available.
+They mentioned that they will release a document with more details in the future.

 Web of Science